kmaasrud/vmc/report/secs/04_results.md

 Table: Frequency dependent calculations of the kinetic and potential energies. {#tbl:freq-dep-energies-2N}

+We see the energy decreasing almost proportionally with $\omega$, which is behavior as expected.

 ## Larger systems

 Our code has a bug that leads to the steps in systems with $N > 2$ not being accepted.
 This leads to us not having any results to show for said systems.
 We were not able to fix this in time for the delivery.

 ## Performance analysis

-Lastly a analysis of the algorithms are given for $N = 2$ electrons, 1 000 000 Monte Carlo cycles, optimal variational parameters $\omega = 1$ and with the Jastrow factor included.
+Lastly an analysis of the algorithms are given for $N = 2$ electrons, 1 000 000 Monte Carlo cycles, optimal variational parameters $\omega = 1$ and with the Jastrow factor included.
 The analysis is done by comparing the average time used for a calculation with and without vectorization.
 All quantities were calculated, and no writing to file was done (we timed only the Monte Carlo integration).
 The results are presented in table [@tbl:results-performance-analysis].

 | Optimization               	| $t$ [s] |
 |---                        	|---            |